-Avg. run time for a single computation in a single core = $\frac{pT(\rho)}{No.of computations}$ --- Equation 2
+Avg. run time for a single computation in a single core $$=$$ $\frac{pT(p)}{\text{No. of computations}}$ (2)

-Due to the richness of the instance type choices Amazon EC2 provides, it is important to select an instance type that optimizes the balance between performance and cost.
-We present instance type studies for each of our applications for the EC2 instance types mentioned in Table 1 using 16 CPU cores for each study.
+Because of the richness of the instance type choices Amazon EC2 provides, it is important to select an instance type that optimizes the balance between performance and cost.
+We present instance type studies for each of our applications for the EC2 instance types mentioned in Table I using 16 CPU cores for each study.
 EC2 Small instances were not included in our study because they do not support 64-bit operating systems.
 We do not present results for Azure Cap3 and GTM Interpolation applications, as the performance of the Azure instance types for those applications scaled linearly with the price.
-However, the total size of memory affected the performance of BLAST application across Azure instance types; hence we perform an instance type study for BLAST on Azure.
+However, the total size of memory affected the performance of BLAST application across Azure instance types; hence, we perform an instance type study for BLAST on Azure.

 Cloud virtual machine instances are billed hourly.
-When presenting the results, the 'Compute Cost (hour units)' assumes that particular instances are used only for the particular computation and that no useful work is done for the remainder of the hour, effectively making the computation responsible for the entire hourly charge.
+When presenting the results, the 'Compute Cost (hour units)' assumes that particular instances are used only for the particular computation and that no useful work is carried out for the remainder of the hour, effectively making the computation responsible for the entire hourly charge.
 The 'Amortized Cost' assumes that the instance will be used for useful work for the remainder of the hour, making the computation responsible only for the actual fraction of time during which it was executed.
-The horizontal axes of the EC2 cost figures (Figure 3 and 7) and the vertical axis labeling of the EC2 compute time figures (Figures 4 and 8) are labeled in the format 'Instance Type' - 'Number of Instances' X 'Number of Workers per Instance'.
-For an example, HCXL - 2 X 8 means two High-CPU-Extra-Large instances were used with 8 workers per instance.
+The vertical axes of the EC2 cost figures (Figures 3, 4 and 12) and the horizontal axis labeling of the EC2 compute time figures (Figures 5, 6 and 13) are labeled in the format 'Instance Type' - 'Number of Instances' × 'Number of Workers per Instance'.
+For an example, HCXL - 2×8 means two HCXL instances were used with eight workers per instance.

-When presenting the results used in this paper, we considered a single EC2 Extra-Large instance, with 20 EC2 compute units as 8 actual CPU cores while an Azure Small instance was considered as a single CPU core.
+When presenting the results used in this paper, we considered a single EC2 XL instance, with 20 EC2 compute units as eight actual CPU cores, whereas an Azure Small instance was considered as a single CPU core.
 In all of the test cases, it is assumed that the data was already present in the framework's preferred storage location.
 We used Apache Hadoop version 0.20.2 and DryadLINQ version 1.0.1411.2 (November 2009) for our studies.

-In Gunarathne et al[12], we investigated the sustained performance of Amazon AWS and Windows Azure cloud infrastructures for MapReduce type applications over a week's time during different times of the day.
+In Gunarathne et al. [12], we investigated the sustained performance of Amazon AWS and Windows Azure cloud infrastructures for MapReduce type applications over a week's time during different times of the day.
 The performance variations we observed were very minor, with standard deviations of 1.56% for Amazon AWS and 2.25% for Windows Azure, with no noticeable correlations with the day of the week or the time of the day.
 Hence, we assume that the performance results we obtained for this paper would not depend on such variables.